Donchian Channels

 - Value$193.77

-For those you want to run their own simulation to compare results
+For those who want to run their own simulation to compare results.

 fn simulate_trading(best_indicator: &[(f64, f64, f64)], best_period: usize, close: &[f64]) {